 Here’s some handy data on historical asset class returns for the UK.
-The graph (right) shows UK asset class returns with income reinvested since 1899, as calculated by Barclays for its Equity Gilt Study 2016.
+The chart below shows UK asset class returns – with income reinvested – since 1870:

-As you can see, equities (shares) have done much better than gilts (UK government bonds) over the long-term.
+As you can see, over the long-term equities (shares) have done much better than gilts (UK government bonds) and cash (here the return on UK treasury bills).

 - The huge 2008/9 bear market and others seem irrelevant on such a long-term graph, yet such corrections are painful at the time and can last for years.